-This world renowned institution is looking for a Part Time Assistant Accountant/Management Accountant to work for 18 hours a week in one of its divisions.
-The responsibilities in this Part Time Assistant Accountant/Management Accountant role include: • Liaising and assisting budget holders • Ensuring that grants are used according to the contract stipulations • Ensuring that new grants are set up correctly on the system and tie up with costing • Ensuring costs are allocated correctly • Using Excel In order to be successful in applying for this Part Time Assistant Accountant/Management Accountant role, you will be AAT qualified or similar and be able to show that you have previous experience of allocating costs or dealing with budgets.
+This world renowned institution is looking for a Full Time Assistant Accountant/Management Accountant for one of its divisions.
+The responsibilities for this Assistant Accountant/Management Accountant role include: • Liaising and assisting budget holders • Ensuring that grants are used according to the contract stipulations • Ensuring that new grants are set up correctly on the system and tie up with costing • Ensuring costs are allocated correctly • Using Excel In order to be successful in applying for this Assistant Accountant/Management Accountant role, you will be AAT qualified or similar and be able to show that you have previous experience of allocating costs or dealing with budgets.
 You will be a self-starter with the ability to solve problems and a keen eye for detail.
 You must have excellent interpersonal skills.
-In return, the organisation offers 36 days’ holiday including Bank Holidays pro rata’d and an excellent pension scheme.

 £54,000 to £58,500 + Benefits